top of page

 Why are your prices higher than other producers?

-As in most every type of livestock or pets, poultry falls into different classifications and are available in several different levels of quality.
-Many flock owners will be completely satisfied with lower-priced hens that are readily available directly from hatcheries or through distributors such as farm stores.
-Although most hatcheries do offer "heritage" or pure-bred chicks in addition to the usual commercial layers, their large-scale production model does not allow for the meticulous selection and breeding practices that are needed to preserve ALL the important features and functions of each breed.
-As a result, these flocks naturally become heavily selected for egg production, and in the process other important characteristics are lost.
+Most hatcheries do offer "heritage" or "dual-purpose" chicks in addition to the usual commercial layers.
+It's important to know, however, that the large-scale production model does not allow for the meticulous selection and breeding practices that are needed to preserve ALL the important features and functions of each breed.
+As a result, commercially developed flocks naturally become heavily selected for egg production, and in the process other important characteristics such as size, type and feather patterns suffer.

 Small-scale, independent breeders like myself become stewards of precious, irreplaceable genetic resources.
 Breed conservation is a great responsibility.
 My goal is to ensure the bloodlines I'm working with not only survive for the next generation to enjoy, but that they continue to demonstrate every wonderful detail that makes the breed unique and special.
 I take this responsibility very seriously.
-It’s a careful balancing act to ensure my lines are staying true to the distinct form AND functions for which they were originally intended.
+It’s a careful and ongoing balancing act to ensure my lines are staying true to the distinct form AND functions for which they were originally intended.

 There is no way to compare this very intentional and purposeful type of breeding program to the very different objectives of a large-scale producer.
 There are also many cost-saving, and labour saving advantages in commercial production systems such as buying feed in bulk, using automated equipment or destroying male chicks at hatch.
-I grow out the cockerels as well as the pullet chicks, even though it is a more expensive way to raise chickens.
+I grow out the cockerels I hatch along with the pullet chicks, even though it is a more expensive way to raise chickens.
 My clientele is mainly made up of other breeders like myself as well as exhibitors, farmers and acreage owners who are interested in raising the same old-fashioned breeds as I have chosen, and can appreciate the value of raising them in the traditional ways.

 It also bears mentioning that each of my breeds are highly acclaimed in poultry exhibition circles, with many championship awards at major shows in Canada.
-If I was searching for good quality dogs or horses, I would check their pedigree and performance history.
+If I was searching for high quality dogs or horses, I would check their pedigree and performance history.
 Since chickens do not come with a pedigree, exhibition achievement is the only way to ascertain the level of quality of a particular bloodline.
 So, while I do enjoy selling some extra pullets to urban and backyard enthusiasts when I have them available, buyers need to understand the factors that influence pricing.

 Why don’t you sell baby chicks or hatching eggs?